 - The Travel Expense Report should be submit to the campus business or travel office within 15 business days of completion of a trip.

 - Personal travel routing and leave time during the period of travel must be clearly noted on the expense report and a cost comparison itinerary showing the most direct routes and/or efficient modes for the basis of reimbursement must be attached to the authorization or expense report.
 Documentation must be attached showing no added cost to the university resulting from indirect routing.

-- Expenses accrued while on personal travel are not reimbursable (for more detail see personal section below and administrative manual).
+- Expenses accrued while on personal travel are not reimbursable.
+For more detail see personal section.

 - Foreign receipts must be explained by type of expense in English.
 For example, if a traveler receives a taxi receipt in Russian, he or she should write “taxi” on the receipt.
 Currency exchange rates will be calculated by travel expense tool.

 - Travelers should utilize direct deposit as the means to receive reimbursement.